 Boom lifts typically have smaller, lighter bodies than larger boom or bucket trucks.
 Some bucket trucks are 320 feet taller than telescopic boom lifts.
 However, boom lifts are larger and heavier, so they are more stable than a bucket or boom trucks.
 However, cantilever lifts can be too big to access certain job sites.
 Bucket trucks are not as maneuverable as movable boom trucks, and they usually have a smaller platform height and load-bearing capacity.
 Make sure the telescopic boom lift you choose has the right tires for the terrain you need to go over.

 The range is the amount of horizontal space a telescopic boom lift needs to move.
 Before you rent this type of elevator, measure all parts of the area where you will be working.

 To take accurate measurements, use an ultrasonic rangefinder.
 You need to make sure you have enough room to turn the telescopic boom lift, go through doorways and avoid obstacles.
-In the smallest model is 40 ft. high, while the largest telescopic boom lift is 180 ft. high. the maximum range or horizontal range of a 40 ft. machine is approximately 34 ft. while the range of a 120 ft. boom lift is 75 ft.
+The smallest model is 40 ft. high, while the largest telescopic boom lift is 180 ft. high. the maximum range or horizontal range of a 40 ft. machine is approximately 34 ft. while the range of a 120 ft. boom lift is 75 ft.

 Are you interested in learning more about aerial lifts for sale and how they can benefit you?
 For any other further queries, welcome to contact Hered Aerial Lifts, you can also visit our official website https://www.hered-lift.com or write to sales@hrdlift. com.